petter-holmberg/elements/README.md

 ### Binary search

-The functions in `search.h` implement algorithms based on binary search, as described in [Knuth3](#Knuth3), Chapter 6.2.
+The functions in `search_binary.h` implement algorithms based on binary search, as described in [Knuth3](#Knuth3), Chapter 6.2.

 `search_binary_lower` takes a loadable forward range and a relation defaulting to `lt`, assuming that the range is ordered in accordance with the relation.
 It returns a cursor pointing to the first element satisfying the relation.

+`search_binary_lower_n` takes a loadable forward cursor, a count, and a relation defaulting to `lt`, assuming that the range is ordered in accordance with the relation.
+It returns a cursor pointing to the first element satisfying the relation.

 `search_binary_upper` takes a loadable forward range and a relation defaulting to `lt`, assuming that the range is ordered in accordance with the relation.
 It returns the successor of a cursor pointing to the last element satisfying the relation.

+`search_binary_upper_n` takes a loadable forward cursor, a count, and a relation defaulting to `lt`, assuming that the range is ordered in accordance with the relation.
+It returns the successor of a cursor pointing to the last element satisfying the relation.

 `search_binary` takes a loadable forward range and a relation defaulting to `lt`, assuming that the range is ordered in accordance with the relation.
+It finds the `bounded_range` of elements satisfying the relation.

+`search_binary_n` takes a loadable forward cursor, a count, and a relation defaulting to `lt`, assuming that the range is ordered in accordance with the relation.
 It finds the `bounded_range` of elements satisfying the relation.

 ### Linear search